COVID-19 executive cyber briefing: Read the latest has been saved

 COVID-19 executive cyber briefing: 3 June 2020 | Anticipating cyber attacks

-This week’s issue highlights more of the COVID-19 related cyber attacks that are impacting organizations and the remote workforce globally.
+This week’s issue highlights more of the COVID-19 related cyber attacks that are impacting organisations and the remote workforce globally.
 From phishing to mobile malware, to targeting relief payments, cyber adversaries are leveraging lures that may prove effective regardless of industry sector, particularly due to exploiting public panic around the global pandemic.

 COVID-19 executive cyber briefing: 20 May 2020 | Mounting threats